Home » Parenting » Children » Free vacation care your kids will love

 Step 1: Ask other mums

-A few weeks before the end of term, ask around others mums in your children’s year groups to see if they work.
+A few weeks before the end of term, ask around other mums in your children’s year groups to see if they work.
 If they do, ask if they’d be interested in forming a vacation care club.
-Here, you all pitch-in looking after each other’s children in the holidays.
+Here, you all pitch in looking after each other’s children in the holidays.
 If they express an interest, grab their email address.
 Alternatively, draft an email and ask the teacher to send it out to all parents on your behalf.

 Of course, never EVER forget about safety.
-Try to do background checks on all the prospective mums in your list.
-Also, make sure you're in the same page when it comes to childcare.
-I mean, it will be a problem if everyone has the same parenting style, and there's one mum who has stricter (or more lax) rules.
+Try to do background checks on all the prospective mums on your list.
+Also, make sure you're on the same page when it comes to childcare.
+I mean, it could become uncomfortable if everyone has the same parenting style and there's one mum who has stricter (or more lax) rules.

 Step 2: Compile a list of interested mums

-There’s bound to be a few.
+There are bound to be a few.
 An ideal number would be about 4-6.
-Too many and it gets complicated.
-Plus, you could end with too many kids on your doorstep.
-Remember, siblings need to be taken into the equation too.
+Too many, and it gets complicated.
+Plus, you could end up with too many kids on your doorstep.
+Remember, siblings need to be taken into the equation, too.

 Step 3: Name your free vacation care group